 Forex trading is an extremely popular form of investment.
 Due to the availability of margin, successful forex traders can achieve anything from a nice profitable pastime to making a lucrative living.

-In this guide, we have explained what forex is, explained how the forex market works and described how to start the journey into forex trading.
+In this guide, we explained what forex is and how the forex market works.
+We also described how to start your journey into forex trading.
 As we have also tried to explain, the most important aspect to remember is to do your research and go into it with your eyes wide open.